gdoyle87/COMP2701/docs/wk_seven.md

 ## Dynamic Memory Allocation
 Up until now we have been ***statically*** creating memory, meaning that the memory size is fixed at compile time (e.g. arrays with a fixed length).
+In practice, this can cause some issues.
+For instance, if you declare `int arr[100]` for user input but only need 10 elements, you waste memory.
+If the user needs 200 elements, your program crashes.

 ***Dynamic memory allocation*** lets you request memory at runtime, which allows data structures that can grow/shrink (linked lists, dynamic arrays, trees).